Tolv Aamland

 Tolv Aamland (21 January 1893 – 10 December 1983) was a Norwegian politician for the Liberal Party.

 He served as a deputy representative to the Parliament of Norway from Aust-Agder during the term 1945-1949.
 In total he met during ten days of parliamentary session.

-Hailing from Birkenes, he was a school principal in his professional life.
+Hailing from Birkenes Municipality, he was a school principal in his professional life.
 During the occupation of Norway by Nazi Germany, he was imprisoned in Arkivet in May 1942.